Aaronphilip2003/hermes_/README.md

 *Log in the name of the intent* <br/>

 **Examples** <br/>
 Log in The Examples of the Intents in a text format <br/>

+**Submit Button** <br/>
+Click the submit button to generate a nlu.yml file which is finally sent for processing done through the Rasa framework <br/>